Report says Native Americans were undercounted in 2020 Census

 “Today’s results show statistical evidence that the quality of the 2020 Census total population count is consistent with that of recent censuses,” Census Bureau director Robert Santos said in a news release at the time.
-“This is notable, given the unprecedented challenges of 2020.
-But the results also include some limitations — the 2020 Census undercounted many of the same population groups we have historically undercounted, and it overcounted others.”
+“This is notable, given the unprecedented challenges of 2020."

+"But the results also include some limitations — the 2020 Census undercounted many of the same population groups we have historically undercounted, and it overcounted others," Santos continued.

 The bureau’s Post-Enumeration Survey estimates the Black and Hispanic populations were undercounted, while Asian and non-Hispanic white populations were overcounted.

+It’s been a persistent issue, as the same group was undercounted by 4.88% in the 2010 Census.

-“Going into 2020, especially once COVID hit, we weren’t very Pollyanna about what the effect was going to be,” said Ta’jin Perez, deputy director of Western Native Voice.
+“Going into 2020, especially once COVID hit, we weren’t very Pollyanna about what the effect was going to be,” said Ta’jin Perez, deputy director of Western Native Voice (WNV).

+Groups like WNV worked with the state of Montana in 2020, as part of a statewide effort to encourage people to complete the census.

 If Montana tribal members were missed during the census, it could have lasting impacts.
 Population data plays a big role in the distribution of federal money.